 The U.S. Small Business Administration says the “key to a successful business is preparation.”
 Whether you’re just starting up or have been around for a while, understanding your expenses will go a long way toward keeping the doors open.
 Each business will have a different financial picture, whether it be brick and mortar, online or service-oriented, but there are six things a business owner should do when creating a budget.

-- hop over to this website Consider Revenues & Expenses
+Consider Revenues & Expenses

 This is the first step in determining where your business is at financially.
 Expenses should include everything from staffing to rent, taxes, equipment, etc. A good practice is to overestimate expenses and underestimate revenues.
 That way, you’ll have extra cash rather than unpaid bills left over at the end of the fiscal year.

-- go to my site Determine Fixed Costs
+- Determine Fixed Costs

 These include rent or mortgage, employee salaries, IT expenses and more.
 Getting a good idea of how much you must spend each month will leave you with a clearer picture of what’s left over for variable or unexpected expenses.